 Can’t Find a Job?
 Try This Instead.
 We Can Help.

 There may be many reasons why you cannot find a job as yet.
 Here are some tips that might help change that for you.

-If you are struggling to find a job, recheck your CV and application form to see if there are things that you could change, update any information that becomes relevant, i.e. voluntary work and gets rid of anything that seems of little interest.
+If you are struggling to find a job, recheck your CV and application form, to see if can, change, update any information that becomes relevant, i.e. voluntary work and gets rid of anything that seems of little interest.